Tatsukio/MIRAGE/GameFiles/Basic/Data/MIRAGE/ReadMe.txt

 Campaign maps:
  - Amazon warrior have female voiceover instead of male one from now on
  - Fixed floating buildings, units and incorrect camera's angles on mission 13 in three cutscenes
  - Classic pirate ship from now on plays destruction animation of decks, once the unit being deleted.
 Ship decks and cannons no longer stuck in the air.
-Animation based on the amount, how many decks the ship had, when got order for Deletion.
+Animation based on the amount, how many decks the ship had, when got order for Deletion
- - Classic pirate ship no longer can do any actions, once all its decks being destroyed.
+ - Classic pirate ship no longer can do any actions, once all its decks being destroyed
- - Captain Miyagi from now has Pirate flag as well when fighting for pirates.
+ - Captain Miyagi from now has Pirate flag as well when fighting for pirates
+ - Fixed points issue on all common and multiplayer campaign maps
+ - Fixed Blocked Slots Lobby preview issue
+ - Fixed disebmark issue
+ - Fixed FreeSpecials issue
+ - Mission 6: Uncompleteable issue fixed
+ - Mission 8: The Valley of The Gods Kleeman from now on visible in PointBuy

 Heroes:
  - Larry, Barry and Harry are affected by Dustriders Town Center Resource tool upgrades 1,2,3 and 4